 The Internal Consistency Report

 This test is an evaluation of the internal consistency of all survey marks and vectors supplied by you with the survey dataset (including any adopted boundaries or observations).
 This is equivalent to testing traverse and parcel closes.
-It tests whether points and vectors meet the accuracy standards prescribed by the Rules for Cadastral Survey 2010.
-The adjustment also verifies that witness marks from the survey meet the requirements of Rules 3.6 and 7.3.2.
+It tests whether points and vectors meet the accuracy standards prescribed by the Cadastral Survey Rules 2021 or the Rules for Cadastral Survey 2010.

 The Network Adjustment (Partial SDC) Report